minlebay/carNumberGenerator/README.md

 2. random number - endpoint /number/random

 First, the numeric characters are iterated, and only after that the alphabetic characters are iterated.
-Numbers are not repeated
+Numbers are not repeated.

-For convenience, put the docker-compose file in the db_docker package
+For convenience, put the docker-compose file in the db_docker package.
+Tests use second database, select maven profile before running them.